chihacknight/chihacknight.org/_posts/events/2014-10-21-right-to-information-in-india.md

 published: true
 ---

-Open Gov Hack Night - International Edition!
+Chi Hack Night - International Edition!

 [Right to Information](http://en.wikipedia.org/wiki/Right_to_Information_Act) (RTI) is legislation in India similar to the [Freedom of Information Act](http://en.wikipedia.org/wiki/Freedom_of_Information_Act_%28United_States%29) (FOIA) in the U.S.